Coronavirus Impact on Italy’s Gambling Industry

 Top Performers in the Online Casino Sector in 2020

-During the pandemic, online casino operators also enjoyed a peak in revenue with more individuals choosing to spend their time at home playing various casino games online.
-During the months of the lockdown period, there was a huge spike in the GGR of online gambling in Italy.
+During the pandemic, online casino operators enjoyed a surge in revenue, with more people choosing to spend their time at home playing casino games online.
+During the lockdown, the GGR of online gambling in Italy spiked.
 The revenue for online casino games in March amounted to 94 million euros, while during the same period in 2019, it was 72.6 million euros.
-In the next two months, online casino games revenue continued to grow, reaching 98.2 million euros in April and 105.5 million euros in May.
+In the next two months, revenue continued to grow, hitting 98.2 million euros in April and 105.5 million euros in May.

-In March 2020, the top 3 online casino operators in Italy by market share had a different company in the third sport.
-While PokerStars was still the leader with a market share of 12.59% and Sisal was in second place with 8.31%, it was Lottomatica that had the third biggest market share of 7.59%.
-However, in the following month, 888 managed to generate higher revenue, taking the third spot in April.
+In March 2020, the top three online casino operators in Italy by market share included a different company in the third spot.
+While PokerStars was still the leader with a 12.59% market share and Sisal was in second place with 8.31%, Lottomatica held the third-largest share at 7.59%.
+However, the following month 888 generated higher revenue, taking the third spot in April.

-Fast forward to July 2020 and PokerStars was still the leading online casino operator with the biggest market share of 12.48%.
+Fast forward to July 2020, and PokerStars was still the leading online casino operator, with a market share of 12.48%.
 It was followed by Sisal with 8.51% and Snai with 7.81%.
-In July, Lottomatica had a market share of 7.03%, while Eurobet ranked fifth with a market share of 6.69%.
-While the rest of the online casino operators experienced ups and downs, Pokerstars managed to remain the leading online casino operator in Italy in 2020.
+In July, Lottomatica held 7.03%, while Eurobet ranked fifth at 6.69%.
+Although the rest of the online casino operators experienced ups and downs, PokerStars managed to remain the leading online casino operator in Italy in 2020.

 Italy’s Sports Betting Industry Badly Affected

-Despite the increase in online casino and poker revenue, the lockdown period due to the pandemic inflicted serious damage on the sports betting industry.
-While the GGR of online sports betting reached 95.25 million euros in January 2020, by April, the GGR dropped to 20.9 million euros.
+Although online casino and poker revenue grew during the lockdown, the pandemic dealt a severe blow to the sports betting industry.
+Online sports betting GGR reached 95.25 million euros in January 2020, but by April it had fallen to 20.9 million euros.

 Poker Games and Tournaments Revenue In Lockdown